 How to Use a Shock Collar Correctly

-So, you are considering using a shock collar, E Collar, electric collar, pronged collar or choke chain, but at what and whose expense?
+So, you are considering using a shock collar (euphemistically referred to as a vibrate collar, static collar, pager collar, tingle collar, tickle collar, E collar, recall collar, electric collar, positive reinforcement collar, stimulation collar or remote training collar) pronged collar or choke chain, but at what and whose expense?

 Stress and quite possibly your dog’s life!1 Stress is as debilitating for dogs as it is for humans.2 As a Miami dog trainer we constantly clean up and repair broken relationships, poor behavior and shoddy training advice given by uneducated, abusive, and outdated “traditional” dog trainers.